I’ve been to Zion Canyon many times. I love the national parks. Before kids, I hiked Angels Landing.

 1. The Riverwalk Hike

 The hike is really just a nice walk.
 It’s on a paved trail.
-It’d is a little less than a mile each way.
+It’s a little less than a mile each way.

 But our kids aren’t ready for the long Narrows hike, so we let them play in the water and throw rocks near the end of the Riverwalk trail.